-Having an all-in-one tool that does the hard work for you will only save you time, money and energy at the end of the day.
-By being able to control, update and modify your website at any time gives you flexibility to keep up with your members, their needs and what you can do to engage them at a deeper level.
+Having an all-in-one tool that does the hard work for you will only save you time, money, and energy at the end of the day.
+By being able to control, update and modify your website at any time gives you the flexibility to keep up with your members, their needs, and what you can do to engage them at a deeper level.

 A few examples of bonus pages are:

 Membership directory: a membership directory is a list of the contacts of your current and past members with often their name, job title, membership year, and contact information (email or phone number).
 You will need your member's consent, so make sure to ask permission before putting it on your website.